 - Not quite as powerful as a non-electric

-A gas powered cutter requires fuel in order to operate, which also means maintenance.
+A gas-powered cutter requires fuel in order to operate, which also means maintenance.
 Make sure your gas doesn’t sit in the machine for too long, some models require mixed fuel (mixed oil and gas), and the use of fuels and oils can create a mess, which results in a lot of clean up.

 Gas powered also equals a louder noise than electric due to the use of an actual engine.
 This also produces strong fumes and emissions, which make this option less popular with environmentally conscious people.

-There are two main pros to using the gas model, though.
+There are two main pros of using the gas model, though.
 More power and more reach.
 The use of an engine gives you the most power and endurance to tackle the trimming chores in your yard and there are no limits to how far it will reach.

 Now, on to the electric version.
 With this option, you can expect to have a much quieter tool since it doesn’t use a motor.
 A simple “zing” sound is all you’ll get here.
-No need to have to worry about fuel or mixing gas, as this option only requires the easy access to an electrical outlet.
+No need to have to worry about fuel or mixing gas, as this option only requires easy access to an electrical outlet.
 There are no noxious fumes or environmental concerns, which makes this grass trimmer more common among those who like being environmentally friendly.

 The cons to having the electrical version are less power and reach.
 While they still perform great for cutting weeds and grass, they’re still not quite as powerful as a non-electric.
 As for reach, well, you’re obviously limited to how far it can go by the length of the cord.
 You can add an extension cord, but again you’re still limited by how far that can go.
 You just need to know what to look for in an electric model that best suits your needs.

 So have you decided yet?
 Is a gas or electric weed eater better for you?
 Still undecided?
 Well, there’s a third option to shake things up.
 Consider battery powered.
-It’s a variation of the electric option, but doesn’t require the aid of a plug in.
-Battery packs can be charged over night, there’s no mess fuel to concern yourself with, and they are extremely quiet.
+It’s a variation of the electric option but doesn’t require the aid of a plugin.
+Battery packs can be charged overnight, there’s no mess fuel to concern yourself with, and they are extremely quiet.